apstndb/execspansql/README.md

 * Embedded jq
 * Emit gRPC message logs
 * (Experimental) CSV output
+* (Experimental) Check whether the query can be executed as a partition query or not.

 This tool is still pre-release quality and none of guarantees.